riceissa/issarice.com/wiki/donation-history.md

 same day (that he chose himself); you can read about that donation in the [post he wrote about his 2018 donations](https://vipulnaik.com/blog/my-2018-donations/).

+# 2019

+I earned around $4,000 (this amount does not include what I earned in December, so it might be slightly larger by the end of the year).
+Like the previous years, my main source of income was [contract work][cw] for Vipul Naik.
+I also did some contract work for BERI.
+(There were also some smaller sources of income, but I won't bother to list them all.)

+I decided not to donate in 2019.
+This is mainly for two reasons:

+- Personal finances: I worked very little this year, so my income is small.
+My future income is also uncertain at this point, so I might need to use my savings in the future.
+- Low value of small marginal donations to targets I am most interested in
+  funding: I am currently most excited about funding independent AI safety researchers and small projects (in AI safety and some other areas).
+My best guess is that funding these individuals or projects to a point where there are significant counterfactual differences requires at least around $50,000 (amount calculated based on paying one researcher who doesn't require a lot of money for one year).
+As far as I know, there isn't a simple way to coordinate with other people interested in funding independent researchers, so I can't just say something like "I pledge to give $1,000 to person X if enough other people also pledge to do the same" and have all the logistics taken care of.
+The best alternatives to do this sort of coordination to fund independent researchers at the moment seem to be EA Funds's Long-Term Future Fund and the EA Hotel; I think these are decent options but I prefer having more control over what gets funded.

 [cw]: https://contractwork.vipulnaik.com/worker.php?worker=Issa+Rice "“Contract work by Issa Rice for Vipul Naik”."